samvera/samvera.github.io/pages/samvera/developer_resources/notifications/how-to-disable-notifications.md

 keywords: ["Notifications", "Configuration"]
 last_updated:
 version:
-  id: 'hyrax_1.0-stable'
+  id: "hyrax_1.0-stable"
   versions:
-    - label: 'Hyrax 1.0'
+    - label: "Hyrax 1.0"
-      link:  'how-to-disable-notifications.html'
+      link: "how-to-disable-notifications.html"
 tags: [development_resources]
-summary: 'Notification frequency in Hyrax 1 can be problematic, but there are options to change or disable the polling interval'
+summary: "Notification frequency in Hyrax 1 can be problematic, but there are options to change or disable the polling interval"
 sidebar: home_sidebar
 toc: false
 ---

 In `lib/hyrax/configuration.rb`, there is a method to set the poll interval for notification updates: